shayanmoosavi/Quantum-Instant-Coffee/README.md

 ### 1- Configuring Directory Structure and Input File Generation
-If you want to customize the list of generated input files, you can do so by writing your own `config.json` file in `userfiles/user_name` directory.
+If you want to customize the list of generated input files, you can do so by writing your own `config.json` file in `user_name` directory.
 The following keys in the `input` section are optional and can be removed if not needed:
 - `relax_input`: The input file for Quantum ESPRESSO relax calculations
 - `nscf_input`: The input file for Quantum ESPRESSO nscf calculations
 - `pdos_input`: The input file for Quantum ESPRESSO pdos calculations